-- Save file: Saves the file to the download folder (specified in the General panel of Firefox OptionsPreferences).
+- Save File: Saves the file to the download folder (specified in your Firefox OptionsPreferencesSettings Preferences in the panel Downloads section).

-- Do this automatically for files like this from now on: Check mark this option to always take the selected action and then click to add a new entry to the Content Type list of download actions.
+- Do this automatically for files like this from now on: Check mark this option to always take the selected action and then click This will add a new entry to the Content Type list of download actions.
 You may need to restart Firefox for the download action change to take effect. .

 Resetting download actions for all content types

 If you are having problems with how Firefox is handling file downloads that you can't resolve, or if you just want to start fresh, you can restore the default content types and actions by refreshing Firefox.
 To learn more, see Refresh Firefox - reset add-ons and settings.